cornell-dti/course-plan/scripts/email/README.md

 We use Firebase to store user data and retrieve it for our email templates.
 The process is handled by the `firebase_users_loader.py` helper script under `scripts/email/helpers/`.

 1. The script connects to Firebase using a service account key, stored in the root directory of the project as `serviceAccountKey.json`.
+NOTE: Rename this file if it is different for your directory.
+But when you push any changes, revert it back to `serviceAccountKey.json`.
 3. It retrieves user data from the `user-onboarding-data` collection.
 2. Then, it fetches all user names from the `user-name` collection.
 4. The data is processed and organized into a dictionary, with keys being tuples of (graduation_semester, graduation_year).